 Bell & Evans’ humane animal welfare standards are an ever-evolving set of best practices in ethical treatment.
-We strive to be better today than we were yesterday, and keep the chickens’ well-being at the forefront of everything we do.
+We strive to be better today than we were yesterday and keep the chickens’ well-being at the forefront of everything we do.

-People for the Ethical Treatment of Animals, the Humane Society of the United States, and even Temple Grandin agree that Bell & Evans continually raises the benchmark for the entire poultry industry.
+Animal welfare advocates including Temple Grandin agree that Bell & Evans continually raises the benchmark for the entire poultry industry.

 As part of our commitment to humane treatment, we pioneered and continue to improve our Slow Induction Anesthesia (SIA).
 Our chickens are rendered unconscious over the course of six to seven minutes, in the safety of the drawers they are transported in from the farm.
 They’re never suffocated, stunned or dumped onto belts.
 This eliminates chickens’ pain, stress, fear and suffering.